MouadEttali/Recommender-Systems/README.md

 # Recommender-Systems

-This repo will contain projects for recommender systems as well as some courses
+This repo will contain projects for recommender systems as well as some courses and tips.